A

 Wavelength

+What is a Wavelength?
 Wavelength is the distance between two points on a wave that is in the same phase of vibration.
-In audiology, the wavelength is typically measured
+In audiology, the

 Read More »